What if a single SQL Database server is active for less than an hour or scales up to a higher vCore for less than an hour?

-You are billed for each hour that a managed instance exists and for storage applied during that hour, regardless of whether the server was active for less than an hour.
-If you’ve scaled your database, you’ll be billed using the highest provisioned vCore during the hour.
+You are billed for each hour that a Managed Instance exists and for storage applied during that hour, regardless of whether the server was active for less than an hour.
+If you’ve scaled your database, you’ll be billed based on the highest provisioned vCore during the hour.
+For example:

 - If you create a Managed Instance server and delete it five minutes later, you’ll be charged for one database hour.